brownjohnf/flatcam/README.md

 FlatCAM: 2D Computer-Aided PCB Manufacturing
 ============================================

+This repo was forked from https://bitbucket.org/jpcgt/flatcam.
+I added support for building/running FlatCAM from a Docker container (Linux support only).
+This has only been tested on Arch Linux, `4.10.8-1-ARCH`.

+## Running in Docker

+1. Clone this repo
+2. Run `make run`.
+This will build the Docker image, and then run the container, mounting in the necessary sockets for X. It will also allow the root user inside the container to access your user's X session.

 (c) 2014-2016 Juan Pablo Caram

 FlatCAM is a program for preparing CNC jobs for making PCBs on a CNC router.